neondatabase/neon/test_runner/README.md

 Prerequisites:
 - Python 3.7 or later
+    - Development headers may also be needed to build `psycopg2` from source.
+    - Python 3.7 is recommended if you want to update tests.
 - Dependencies: install them via `pipenv install`.
 Note that Debian/Ubuntu packages are stale, as it commonly happens, so manual installation is not recommended.
+  Exact version of `pipenv` is not important unless you change dependencies.
   Run `pipenv shell` to activate the venv or use `pipenv run` to run a single command in the venv, e.g. `pipenv run pytest`.
 - Zenith and Postgres binaries